Community Group FAQs

 There is no way around registration, and we hope you can put up with the process as we know the outcomes will be well worth your time and you can be assured, we have kept the registration process as simple as possible and very confidential.

 Yes absolutely!
 We can access and calculate contributions from all payment transactions and purchases (except cash payments) made at any CommUnity merchant where a member pays via direct credit (bank to bank), smartphone banking apps, Buy Now/Pay Later, eftpos, debit and credit card transactions as some examples.

 It would be of great help if you kept all your details relating your account/registration updated, this will ensure that the funds keep flowing to your CommUnity Group from your supporters (members).

 This includes your bank account details should they change or if your group changes banks.

-Everyone that registers with CommUnity – Members, Merchants and Community Groups – will have a private account that is username and password protected, where you will see a range of very useful information including money generated, totals received by each group you have chosen (historically as well), a ‘Promotions’ component directing you to CommUnity merchants, an ability to invite your friends to be part of CommUnity and manage your personal information.
+Everyone that registers with CommUnity – Members, Merchants and Community Groups – will have a secure, private CommUnity account that is username and password protected, where you will see a range of very useful information including money generated, totals received by each group you have chosen (historically as well), a ‘Promotions’ component directing you to CommUnity Merchants, an ability to invite your friends to be part of CommUnity and manage your personal information.
 This information is yours that only you can share with people you choose.

 You can change who you support anytime you like.
 The CommUnity App and website will keep a historical record of everything you have generated in CommUnity no matter how many times you change who you support.